schwunder/svelte-shadcn-vitest-convex-starter/README.md

 to properly work with schemas one needed the zod library.

-now one hast to try to get superforms forms snap and shadcn forms to work.
+now one hast to try to get superforms forms snap and shadcn forms to work. also one has to add a test for the folder form component.